scapps00/RPS-Multiplayer/README.md

 # Rock-Paper-Scissors-Lizard-Spock Multiplayer Game

 My first Firebase project.
 Play Rock-Paper-Scissors-Lizard-Spock with a stranger or a friend.
-Includes a chat features.
+Includes a chat feature.

 ## Getting Started